top of page

 Behavioral Neuroscience in Drosophila Larvae

-How do context and internal state modulate behavior and the underlying neural processing in the brain?
+How do social context and internal state modulate behavior and the underlying neural processing in the brain?

 IMG_20200724_142623821_2.jpg